 What is it?

-The hard nut pastry originally comes from the canton of Graubünden.
-According to history, it was often served at funeral feasts in the past, which is probably where the name comes from.
-Today, the Totenbeinli or Nussstängeli is a popular pastry throughout Switzerland as an accompaniment to coffee.
+This hard nut pastry originally comes from the Graubünden region.
+Historically, it was often served at funerals, which is probably how it got its name.
+Today, Totenbeinli or Nusstängeli is a popular pastry enjoyed throughout Switzerland with coffee.

 Where can I try it?